D0-0K/adwaitapod/README.md

 # adwaitapod
 <a href='https://ko-fi.com/dook_' target='_blank'><img height='35' style='border:0px;height:46px;' src='https://storage.ko-fi.com/cdn/brandasset/kofi_s_tag_white.png?' border='0' alt='Buy Me a Coffee at ko-fi.com' />

 Adwaitapod is a modern, feature-rich theme for Rockbox.
 Taking inspiration from the GNOME desktop, this theme uses adwaita theme icons and the Cantarell typeface.
 The theme currently supports the iPod classic 5th gen.

+ All extras can be found in the releases section to the side.

 ![adwaitapod_01](https://user-images.githubusercontent.com/66568057/174451379-cd576667-dd13-4df4-9787-87047f1f8656.png)